caps-tum/EtherTime-Dataset/README.md

 The dataset is organized into profiles, each of which represents a specific benchmarking run conducted on a PTP cluster using a specific PTP vendor.
 Each profile contains metadata about the benchmark, vendor, and cluster used, as well as a list of endpoints on which the profile was conducted.
 Each endpoint contains performance metrics and log records collected during the benchmarking run.

+### Benchmark Overview

+We provide an overview in **[Benchmark Overview](benchmark_overview.md)** for your convenience.
+It includes a description of the benchmarks used in the dataset, their purpose, and the conditions under which they were conducted, and a summary of the performance metrics collected during the benchmarking runs for each vendor and cluster.

 ### Data Format

 The dataset is grouped into profiles.
 Each profile is contained within a JSON file in the `profiles` directory.